k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

-## When to use which approach
+## Which Approach to Use and When

-There is no single “best” option for all scenarios.
+No single option is optimal for all scenarios.

 - For large collections, high query volumes, or strict performance requirements, managed vector databases or fully managed vector services are often the better fit.
-- For smaller to medium datasets, and environments where DBs with vector extension or with native support are already central, using them with vector enabling extension, can be a natural and efficient choice.
+- For small to medium datasets, and where databases with vector extensions or native vector support are already in use, enabling vector functionality within such databases can be a natural and efficient choice.